Tips for visiting Essen Spiel (2025)

 I don’t like buying too many games so I have a few rules…

-1. It must be from a small publisher, so probably not freely available in the UK.
+1. It must be from a small publisher (Usually those in Asia), so probably not freely available in the UK.

 2. Or, it must come with a promo, freebie or something exclusive to sweeten the deal

-3. Or, it must be on a huge sale/offer.
+3. Or, it must be on a huge sale/offer or otherwise cheaper than UK online prices if available.

 If not, I’ll just wait and get it when I get home.